johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-03-large-language-models-view-models-backend-for-frontend/index.md

 - Too much information going backwards and forward between client and server (perhaps including information we'd never like clients to see).
 - Security; why are we exposing our database to updates directly from the internet?
 Is that wise?

 You get the picture.
-We tend not to directly integrate our databases directly with our front ends with good reason.
+We tend not to integrate our databases directly with our front ends with good reason.

 A common approach to tackle these issues is employing the [back end for front ends (BFF) pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/backends-for-frontends); having something that sits between our front end and our database.
 One of the things the BFF does is to provide a view of the data that is appropriate for the client.
 So for example, exposing a [view model](https://en.wikipedia.org/wiki/View_model) in the back end to serve the front end.
 It's a way to ensure that only the necessary information is exposed to the client.